-Travellers are able to check in hold baggage from two hours before their flight is due to depart.
+You can check in hold baggage from two hours before a flight is due to depart.
 While London City Airport prides itself on speedy processing, it’s worth giving yourself no less than an hour to check in, go through security checks and get to your gate.

 Is London City Airport busy?

 Whilst it’s unlikely to be as busy as some of the region’s larger airports, London City Airport can still be crowded at times, depending on when you’re travelling.
 Leave yourself at least an hour to get through check-in and security, to avoid disappointment.

 Is there a lounge at London City Airport?

 There’s one lounge at London City Airport – the First Class Lounge.
 It’s a little pricier than regular airport lounges, but includes collection from the terminal or airport car park straight to the lounge in the Private Jet Centre for refreshments.
 When it’s time for your flight, an escort will take you straight to the aircraft ready for departure.

 Can I print my boarding pass at London City Airport?

 You can either show your boarding pass on your phone or collect it from a self-service kiosk at the airport (although you’ll need your booking reference).

 Does London City Airport have duty free shops?